 Who should attend

-This course is designed for academic supervisors (level C and above) and professional supervisors (level 8 and above).
 This workshop will guide participants through the key principles of effectively and sensitively responding to mental health issues in the workplace, within the framework of fulfilling relevant legal responsibilities and practical management considerations.

 At the conclusion of this workshop participants will be able to:

 - Understand and comply with relevant legislative requirements, including privacy and discrimination laws;